DanHodges/TheologicalDictionary/Monophysitism.md

 # Monophysitism
-Definition of Monophysitism coming soon.
+The definition of Monophysitism is coming soon!